 With real estate prices continuing to surge higher and higher, interest rates starting to grow, and the cost of apartment rents seeing record-breaking increases the lack of affordable housing is in a desperate situation here in the greater Sarasota area.

-Owners of mobile homes oftentimes are able to have an affordable housing option where many times they own their home outright with no mortgage.
+Owners of mobile homes oftentimes can have an affordable housing option where many times they own their home outright with no mortgage.

-After the monthly lot rent payment and some additional utility bills, these folks are able to bring down their cost of living much further than those who are renting or buying their home at this current time.
+After the monthly lot rent payment and some additional utility bills, these folks can bring down their cost of living much further than those who are renting or buying their home at this current time.

 - Not Running The Air Conditioning